 - Pricey optional extras

-Hot hatchbacks are back in fashion, and the Renaultsport Clio used to be the most fun to drive of the lot.
+Hot hatchbacks are back in fashion, and the Renault Clio Renaultsportused to be the most fun to drive of the lot.
 This new model feels much more grown up and features more technology and lots of standard equipment, so should appeal to more people as a result.
-However, for other that'll be a shame, as some of the fun has been lost in translation.
+However, for other that'll be a shame, as the Clio RS has lost some of the fun.